 Over Thanksgiving, I finished Better Off Without ‘Em: A Northern Manifesto for Southern Secession by Chuck Thompson.
 I might get around to giving it a full review, but one thing struck very true: the Southern argument that the South is rising since it’s growing in population and economic activity while other parts of the country are stable (or shrinking).
-That point is raised several times, and it’s something I heard a lot of when I would return home, especially a decade or two ago (note: don’t go all ‘the Mad Biologist is a Yankee aggressor’ on me–I grew up in Virginia; I like the place, despite its faults).
+That point is raised several times, and it’s something I heard a lot of when I would return home, especially a decade or two ago (note: don’t go all ‘the Mad Biologist is a Yankee aggressor’ on me–I spent part of my youth in a much more racist Virginia; I like the place, despite its faults).

 But what the population growth argument misses is that the South has undergone a decades-long Keynesian stimulus in the form of deficit spending.
 At some point, you might have stumbled across a figure like this that gives the ratio of federal spending to federal taxes for each state: